 August 22, 1989.
-When NASA’s Voyager 2 spacecraft skimmed past the planet Neptune on this date, it discovered a faint but continuous ring system encircling the planet.
+NASA’s Voyager 2 spacecraft swept past the planet Neptune on August 25, 1989.
+A few days before that encounter, as Neptune began looming large in Voyager’s cameras, the spacecraft discovered a faint but continuous ring system encircling the planet.
 Scientists had suspected there were rings around Neptune some years earlier.
 After all, Uranus had rings, discovered in 1977.
 And, watching from Earth in 1984, astronomers were able to see extra blinks before and after Neptune passed in front of a distant star.
 Still, Voyager 2 made the definitive discovery of Neptune’s rings a few days before it swept closest to the planet.

 Today, Voyager 2 remains the only earthly spacecraft to have encountered Neptune.
 Since Voyager’s fly-by, however, the Hubble Space Telescope and Earth-based telescopes have been able to acquire images of the two brightest rings of Neptune.
 Those two rings are called Adams and Le Verrier, for John Couch Adams and Urbain Jean Joseph Le Verrier, whose independent calculations led to a position for Neptune on the sky’s dome and hence to its discovery in 1846.